 - Plus the total amount received as Rent Assistance from Centrelink (assistance is given to apply for this allowance from Centrelink).

 - Plus the Mobility Allowance, where Allevia provides transport to and from day programs or vocational placements (assistance is provided to apply for this allowance from Centrelink).

 Fees from residents are paid through the use of the Centrepay facility only (see www.centrelink.gov.au for more details about this facility).

 Service Provision Model

-It is important to remember that Allevia staff are not specifically trained health care professionals, and support provided to a resident by our staff is guided by relevant health care professionals in the community, coordinated through a comprehensive, personal Health Care Plan.
+It is important to remember that whilst we employ some nurses and other allied health professionals, most Allevia staff are not specifically trained health care professionals, and support provided to a resident by our staff is guided by relevant health care professionals in the community, and coordinated through a comprehensive, personal Health Care Plan under the supervision of our Clinical Consultant.
 Where required (i.e. where a person requires specialist health care), Allevia supports the client to access those services from community based health care services and works to ensure that our staff acquire the training they need to participate in that health care support – similar to that of a parent or unpaid carer.

-Allevia provides adult accommodation placements in the South West Sydney District, Sydney, NSW, Australia.
+Allevia provides adult accommodation placements in the South West Sydney, Sydney and Western Sydney Local Health Districts of New South Wales, Australia.